sammieadewole/go-api/README.md

 **Solution**: Built a RepoFactory that abstracts database selection away and implements dual-write with logical atomicity.
 Since actual atomicity is impossible across different database systems, I implemented rollback logic to maintain consistency.

+**Update**: Removed the atomic writes between the database, we now choose exactly which database to write and read from per route

 ### 2. Authentication: Bearer + HTTP-only Cookies
 The spec required Bearer tokens, but I have security concerns with this approach - JavaScript on the frontend should never be able to touch auth tokens (XSS vulnerability).